DjangoGirls/tutorial/pt/css/README.md

 Salve esses arquivos e atualize seu site.

 ![Figure 14.4](images/final.png)

-Look at the code we just pasted to find the places where we added classes in the HTML and used them in the CSS.
-Where would you make the change if you wanted the date to be turquoise?

-Don't be afraid to tinker with this CSS a little bit and try to change some things.
-Playing with the CSS can help you understand what the different things are doing.
-If you break something, don't worry – you can always undo it!

-We really recommend taking this free online [Codeacademy HTML & CSS course](https://www.codecademy.com/tracks/web).
-It can help you learn all about making your websites prettier with CSS.

-Ready for the next chapter?! :)

 Uhuu!
 Ficou incrível, né?
 Olhe para o código que nós acabamos de colar para encontrar os lugares aonde nós adicionamos classes no HTML e as usamos no CSS.
 Aonde você faria a mudança para que a data ficasse com a cor turquesa ?